wbrawner/jelos.org/includes/controls/retroarch.md

 | ++"SELECT"+"{{ btn_west }}"++ | Show FPS |
 | ++"SELECT"+"R2"++ | Fast-Forward |

+#### Notes:

-By default JELOS will detect your controller and configure RetroArch hotkeys automatically.
-This is controlled by the "AUTOCONFIGURE RETROARCH HOTKEYS" option in the Controller & Bluetooth Settings menu, which is enabled by default.
-While the option is enabled, RetroArch hotkeys will be overwritten by defaults each time an emulator is launched.
-If this behavior is not desired the option can be disabled and any user-defined RetroArch hotkeys will not be overwritten.
+* By default JELOS will detect your controller and configure RetroArch hotkeys automatically.
+This is controlled by the "AUTOCONFIGURE RETROARCH HOTKEYS" option in the `Settings > Controller & Bluetooth` menu.
+While the option is enabled, RetroArch hotkeys will be overwritten by the above defaults each time RetroArch is launched.
+If this behavior is not desired that option can be disabled and your user-defined RetroArch hotkeys will be used instead.